kumardot93/Socket-Programmin-with-Asynchronous-Security/README.md

 - cryptography

 ## Setup
-- ***Make sure to activate the virtual enviroment and install all the dependencies***
+- ***Make sure to activate the virtual environment and install all the dependencies***

-To setup the project, run the following command
+To set up the project, run the following command.
 ```
 cp .env.example .env
 ```
-To initilize server's public and private key, run the following command
+To initialize server's public and private key, run the following command.
 ```
 python3 key-pair-init.py
 ```
-To run the server, type the following command
+To run the server, type the following command.
 ```
 python3 manage.py server
 ```
-To run the client, type the following command
+To run the client, type the following command.
 ```
 python3 manage.py client
 ```